Articles & Videos

 In these workshops, teachers are able to discuss areas of the program they find challenging to implement and learn how to address these concerns in their classrooms.

-The Deputy Principal at Mount Pritchard believes Sound Waves workshops have ensured the program has gone from strength to strength in all classrooms.
+The Deputy Principal at Mount Pritchard believes Sound Waves Literacy workshops have ensured the program has gone from strength to strength in all classrooms.

 The 1/2D teacher agreed, adding ‘this knowledge supported our understanding of phonics, phonics instruction and the research behind the program.
 It just makes so much sense.
 Each time Dianne has come to our school I have left with new knowledge and have consolidated my understanding further’.